-Start your 'Results' section with an introductory sentence in which you briefly repeat the research question.
-In the rest of the 'Results' section you present your results using figures (graphs or drawings) and tables, interspersed with short paragraphs of text that guide readers from one experiment to the next.
-Provide each figure and table with a number, making it easier to refer to them.
+Start your results section with an introductory sentence in which you briefly repeat the research question.
+In the rest of this section you present your key results (including statistics) using figures (graphs or drawings) and tables, interspersed with short paragraphs of text that guide readers from one experiment to the next (like a story).